Vegan Sushi Rolls With Ginger-Tamari Sauce

 Storing Sushi

 If you’re not going to eat all of your sushi in one sitting or if you’re looking to prep ahead of time, be sure to store the components of your sushi separately since the nori will quickly get soggy if left in the fridge for much longer than a few minutes.
-The rice, veggies, and tofu will keep for several days in the refrigerator when kept in airtight containers.
-When you’re ready to roll again, just take your nori out from its package and enjoy!

-More Delicious Asian-Inspired Recipes to Try:
+More Delicious Asian-Inspired Recipes to Try

-Baked Tofu-Avocado Hand Roll With Ginger-Tamari Sauce
+Temaki Sushi (Easy Tofu Hand Roll With Ginger-Tamari Sauce)

 Author: Jenny Engel and Heather Bell